SportsCastr: Partnerships

 Since 2018, SportsCastr is an official licensee of the National Football League Players Association (NFLPA).
 The NFLPA also produced current and former NFL-player content to feature on the platform via ACE Media, the association’s content and production incubator.

 In 2020, the National Basketball Players Association (NBPA) and SportsCastr launched the NBPA’s Broadcaster U. Virtual Game Call Program.
 The Virtual Game Call Program is a broadcasting training camp held by National Basketball Players Association (NBPA) in association with the Newhouse School of Public Communications at Syracuse University.
 Over the course of this new Program, players will gain experience virtually, learning basic broadcasting techniques and tips from experts and practicing their TV color commentary via a private platform provided by SportsCastr.

 Legal

-In October 2023, SportsCastr has filed lawsuits against industry giants Sportradar and Genius Sports in Texas court, alleging patent infringement of its interactive streaming solution.
+In October 2023, SportsCastr filed lawsuits against industry giants Sportradar and Genius Sports in Texas court, alleging patent infringement of its interactive streaming solution.
 The focus of the dispute is SportsCastr’s proprietary cloud-based software, which provides real-time interactive viewing experiences for sports enthusiasts.

 In March 2025, SportsCastr amended the lawsuits to also include antitrust claims against Sportradar and Genius Sports.